Grisgram/qss/README.md

 ### Welcome to the documentation repository of qss!

+This repository offers documentation and examples for the `qss` sql generator command line tool by _[Coldrock Games](https://www.coldrock.games/)_.
 The Source Code of qss is not open source currently.

-This repository offers documentation and examples for the `qss` sql generator command line tool by _Coldrock Games_.
-I am the founder and owner of [Coldrock Games](https://www.coldrock.games/).
+Aquire your license for qss at itch.io.

 Read on in the [wiki](https://github.com/Grisgram/qss/wiki)!